Royals vs. Twins Player Props Betting Odds

 Pasquantino Stats

-- Pasquantino has seven doubles, four home runs, 13 walks and seven RBI (25 total hits).
+- Pasquantino has seven doubles, five home runs, 13 walks and eight RBI (26 total hits).

-- Pasquantino hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is hitting .333 with a double, a home run, a walk and an RBI.
+- Pasquantino hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is batting .381 with a double, two home runs, a walk and two RBI.

 Pasquantino Recent Games